 And by the time you were ready to hand down your bike to your younger sibling?
 Your parents probably decided it was too worn out and bought an actual new bike for them, too.
 It’s OK to still be bitter, we understand.

-Who had the most friends?
+8. Who had the most friends?
 You did.

-Who was the best negotiator?
+9. Who was the best negotiator?
 You were.
-9 of 11

-You are flexible, empathetic, innovative, and successful — basically the most awesome person in your family.
+10. You are flexible, empathetic, innovative, and successful — basically the most awesome person in your family.

 All the characteristics that can make being a middle child hard as a kid also make you an independent, resourceful, and happy adult.
-Did you know that 52% of US Presidents are middle children?
-So rock on with your bad selves, middle children — today is your day!
+Did you know that 52% of U.S. Presidents are middle children?
+So rock on with your bad selves, middle children!

-Research shows that as a parent, your birth order is a huge factor in how you raise your kids.
+Additionally, research shows that as a parent, your birth order is a huge factor in how you raise your kids.
 A lot of parents will most readily identify with their child of the same birth order.
-And listen to this:

 It turns out that middle children make awesome parents, being more likely to value the balance between rules and structure with permissiveness, promoting independent, happy kids.
-So to all the haters: middle children are amazing and special both as kids, and then later as parents.
-BOOM.
+So to all the haters: Middle children are amazing and special both as kids, and then later as parents..